 Do the DWP think I just need to pop on a nappy and get back to work?

 You think this would have been big news?
 That the consultation would have been promoted widely to advocacy and disability support groups, and to all people who currently receive or are waiting to be assessed for this benefit?
 Nope, it was hidden away in the middle of a huge wordy online document, which you can see here.
-The full consultation closes on 30th October 2023.
-The only way you can contribute or give feedback is now online.
-So please do if you are able!
+The full consultation closed on 30th October 2023.
+The only way you could contribute or give feedback was online.

 I was fortunate enough to see the link, so I went along to their online continence consultation event to give my opinion and feedback on their proposed changes.
-In total there were 10 attendees, seven DWP staff, two people who experience continence difficulties and one representative from a welfare advice service.
+In total there were 10 attendees: seven DWP staff, two people who experience continence difficulties, and one representative from a welfare advice service.
 That speaks volumes to me about how widely promoted this consultation was.
-There were only two people that attended who were affected by continence issues.
+There were only two people who attended who were affected by continence issues.
 Two.

 My concern is that changes will move forward that affect thousands of people, without proper meaningful consultation.
-Continence is hard for people to talk about, it’s a taboo subject.
-People are embarrassed to talk about their bladder or bowel habits with their own doctors, never mind in a meeting with the DWP.
-Those in attendance were very much against the proposals brought forward, but we were only two voices, so I hope we were able to articulate the difficulties this condition brings.
+Continence is hard for people to talk about – it’s a taboo subject.
+People are embarrassed to discuss their bladder or bowel habits with their own doctors, never mind in a meeting with the DWP.
+Those in attendance were very much against the proposals, but we were only two voices, so I hope we were able to articulate the difficulties this condition brings.

 I have bowel incontinence, a parting gift from bowel surgery for my Crohn’s disease in 2022.
-I’ve been diagnosed with ME/CFS, another gift from years of immunosuppression and infection.
-Prior to this I was able to work in a “typical” job, I travelled to work, worked in an office and I did a lot of outreach in my local community.
-I took great joy in going to the local games area and support the kids to set up grassroots football.
+I’ve also been diagnosed with ME/CFS, another gift from years of immunosuppression and infection.
+Prior to this I was able to work in a “typical” job – I travelled to work, worked in an office, and did a lot of outreach in my local community.
+I took great joy in going to the local games area to support kids setting up grassroots football.
 But incontinence changes all this.
-I can no longer travel with the freedom I used to, I can’t walk for long periods of time, I need a workplace with toilet facilities and that means I can no longer do outreach work.
-I also can’t do any type of office based lone working.
+I can no longer travel with the freedom I used to, I can’t walk for long periods, I need a workplace with toilet facilities, and that means I can no longer do outreach work.
+I also can’t do any type of office‑based lone working.

 In 2022, I lost my job: dismissed due to illness.
 They told me they couldn’t see a way to make my employment work as I was the only employee on that particular project.
 How could I do community outreach?
-I couldn’t be a lone worker in the community venue, as I couldn’t lock the building every time I needed the toilet.
+I couldn’t be a lone worker in the community venue because I couldn’t lock the building every time I needed the toilet.
 And that’s the thing about incontinence – it doesn’t stick to break times.
-You can’t predict when you need to use the toilet.
-It could be 3 times a week, 3 times a day or 3 times an hour.
-Yet, the DWP propose that people must experience continence issues daily in order to qualify for LCWCA.
-My question to them was how exactly would you expect people to prove this?
+You can’t predict when you need the toilet.
+It could be three times a week, three times a day, or three times an hour.
+Yet the DWP propose that people must experience continence issues daily in order to qualify for LCWCA.
+My question to them was: how exactly would you expect people to prove this?

 How exactly would you expect people to prove this?

-Do I need to visit a bowel specialist – because they have at least a 9-month waiting list?
+• Do I need to visit a bowel specialist – when there is at least a 9‑month waiting list?

-Do I need to pour my heart out about my toilet habits to a complete stranger in a DWP assessment?
-‘Sing for my supper’ cap in hand, so I can prove I’m eligible?
+• Do I need to pour my heart out about my toilet habits to a complete stranger in a DWP assessment?
+“Sing for my supper” cap in hand, just to prove I’m eligible?

 The right loo!

 I need an accessible toilet.
 Not all workplaces have one.
 If they do have one, it’s usually used to store the hoover, mop and stack of printer paper.
-I don’t want to have to change incontinence products in a stall next to someone else, it smells, it’s messy, it’s noisy and it’s degrading.
-I need the appropriate hygiene bin to dispose of products, these can usually only be found in accessible toilets (and even then in my experience these bins are only there 50% of the time).
+I don’t want to have to change incontinence products in a stall next to someone else – it smells, it’s messy, it’s noisy, and it’s degrading.
+I need an appropriate hygiene bin to dispose of products; these can usually only be found in accessible toilets (and even then, in my experience, these bins are only there 50% of the time).
 I need private handwashing facilities and the space to change my clothes if needed.
 And if it all goes wrong, I’ll probably need to go home.

 The right job!